 By Train.
 Belfast can be reached by train from within the island of Ireland, including the cities of Dublin, Cork, Limerick, and Galway.
 You can save money on fares by booking train tickets in advance.
 Check routes, fares, and schedules on Irish Rail.

 By Bus.
 If you are in the UK or Ireland, there are daily coach connections to Belfast from a number of cities.
-Routes from England, Scotland, and Wales include ferry transport.
-You can check National Express for coach connections and prices.
+Routes from England, Scotland, and Wales all include ferry transport.
+You can check Translink and National Express for coach connections.

 By Car.
 For drivers, Belfast is about 70 miles from Derry/Londonderry (about 1 hour, 30 minutes), 105 miles from Dublin (about 2 hours), 260 miles from Cork (about 4 hours, 15 minutes).
 If you are coming from England, Scotland, Wales, or continental Europe, you’ll need to get a ferry to reach Belfast.

 By Ferry.
 Ferries to Belfast regularly depart from Liverpool (England), Cairnryan (Scotland), and the Isle of Man.
-Check out the ferry routes and schedules here.
+The main ferry company we recommend is Stena Line.
+Check out their ferry routes and schedules here.

 Getting around Belfast